Skip to Content

 Hiring an Experienced Los Angeles Criminal Defense Attorney

 Being charged with a crime can result in serious consequences and have high stakes for everyone involved.
-That’s why it’s crucial to make sure that you have an experienced criminal defense attorney that will fight for you throughout your case.
+That’s why it’s crucial to make sure that you have an experienced criminal defense attorney who will fight for you throughout your case.

 With decades of experience, our attorneys here at the Law Offices of Stein and Markus are some of the finest criminal defense attorneys in the Los Angeles area.
 They have worked on hundreds of criminal cases while advocating for the rights of their clients and fighting to uphold justice.
 Don’t let a criminal conviction take over your life.
-If you or someone you know has been criminally charged in the Los Angeles Area, contact our attorneys to learn more about how we can represent you todayand get the help you need.
+If you or someone you know has been criminally charged in the Los Angeles Area, contact our attorneys to learn more about how we can represent you today and get the help you need.

 Misdemeanors Vs. Felonies